F5 rSeries Planning Guide Source |

 result File transfer is initiated.(images/tenant/BIGIP-15.1.4-0.0.47.ALL-VELOS.qcow2.zip.bundle)

-If a remote HTTPS server is not available you may also copy the file form the CLI over SCP by adding the protocol scp option to the command line:
+If a remote HTTPS server is not available, you may also import the file from the CLI over SCP by adding the protocol scp option to the command line:

 Boston-r10900-1# file import remote-host 10.255.0.142 remote-file /var/www/server/1/upload/BIGIP-15.1.4-0.0.47.ALL-VELOS.qcow2.zip.bundle local-file images/tenant/BIGIP-15.1.4-0.0.47.ALL-VELOS.qcow2.zip.bundle username root insecure protocol scp